 By 1939 it was known as the Lux.
 Robert Rotstan and his wife bought the theatre in 1945.
 Luis Torres was running it in November 1946.
 It then had a brief fling as the Anita in 1947 before going back to the Lux name.

-It was operated in the 50s by Harold Wenzler, who at various times also ran the Granada on Temple St., the Daly in Lincoln Heights, the Roxy in Glendale and the Oaks Theatre in Pasadena.
+The operator in the 50s was Harold Wenzler, who at various times also ran the Granada on Temple St., the Daly in Lincoln Heights, the Roxy in Glendale and the Oaks Theatre in Pasadena.
 Before operating his own theatres Wenzler had a long career as a theatre PR guy with clients including Sid Grauman.

 Closing: The date is unknown but it was sometime prior to 1956.